-with coining the term "action research."
-His contention was that "Research needs to help people solve a problem."
+Before discussing the features of activism research, it is important to understand the tradition from which it came.
+Shortly after the end of World War II, the social psychologist Kurt Lewin is credited with the contention that "Research needs to help people solve a problem."
 Using allusions to social management or social engineering, Lewin (1951) contended that research that produces nothing but academic papers and books will not suffice.
 His Ivory Tower concerns (as interpreted in Figure 1) underscored that there was a tremendous opportunity to influence the world that was being lost because of academic isolation.